gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 33 added is that a strengthening durable return corridor can cross into threshold-nearing re-promotion after stabilized independence without yet restoring stable joint choreography.
 -	What Cycle 34 added is that this threshold-nearing return can persist as an occupied boundary state rather than collapsing back into mere approach or leaping forward prematurely.
 -	What Cycle 35 added is that once reciprocal support becomes strong enough again, that occupied threshold state can be cleanly promoted into renewed stable joint choreography without loss of train distinctness.
+-	What Cycle 36 added is that once renewed stable joint choreography has been re-established, coherence can preserve that shared state under its first bounded internal asymmetry without either romanticizing permanence or prematurely reopening collapse.

 This suggests that coherence is not merely a measured field property in the schema.
 It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, and approach of that corridor toward the re-promotion boundary without premature crossing.